Wisdom Tooth Extractions

 Wisdom Tooth Extractions FAQs

 Has the time come to get your wisdom teeth taken out?
 You may have some unanswered questions about the procedure, so we’re here to help!
-Here are the answers to some of the most common questions we receive about wisdom tooth extractions in East Islip.
+Here are the answers to some of the most common questions we receive about wisdom tooth extractions.
 If you don’t see the information that you’re looking for below, give us a call !
 We’d be more than happy to address your questions and/or concerns.

 Why Are Wisdom Teeth Called That?